markrizko/balatro-numkeys/README.md

 Used Milck's QOL as a reference.
 -->

-[Milck's QOL](https://github.com/Milck-QOL) and [Better-Mouse-And-Gamepad](https://github.com/Kooluve/Better-Mouse-And-Gamepad) helped inspire/reference for this code.
+[Milck's QOL](https://github.com/Milck-QOL) helped inspire/reference for this code.

 ## How to Use